SEJ-DA/DSA-PROJECT/README.md

    - Identified product trends, outliers, and seasonal patterns.
 3. Visualization and Dashboard
    - Built Excel dashboard with charts showing:
      - Category-wise discount and revenue
+## How to Use
+Open the Excel files in the `data/` folder.
+See `analysis/` for step-by-step pivots and calculations.
+Visit the `dashboards/` folder for summary charts.